An appraiser provides an estimation that produces an opinion of value.

 To figure out an honest sales price when selling real estate.

 To defend your rights in a condemnation case.

-A third-party home inspector will inspect the structure of the home, from the top to the bottom.
+A third-party home inspector will evaluate the structure of the house, from the top to the bottom.

 Frankly, the difference is like night and day.

 The CMA uses market trends to generate most of their business.

 An appraisal utilizes comparable sales that can be validated by public record.